readthedocs/readthedocs.org/docs/user/guides/manage-read-the-docs-teams.rst

 Removing a user from a team
 ----------------------------

-Removing a user to a team removes all permissions that team gave them
+Removing a user from a team removes all permissions that team gave them

 * Navigating to :guilabel:`<Username dropdown>` > :guilabel:`Organizations` > :guilabel:`<Organization name>` > :guilabel:`Teams` > :guilabel:`<Team name>`
 * Clicking :guilabel:`Remove` next to the user.